 What Are The Different Types Of Palm Trees

-Palm trees can be separated into few major types depending on their trunk, leaf structure, growth rate, size, and cold tolerance.
-Aside from these basic segregations, palms also differ in drought and salt tolerance, fruit and flower production.
+Palm trees can be grouped into major categories based on their trunk, leaf structure, growth speed, size, and how well they handle the cold.
+But wait, there’s more!
+They also differ in their ability to withstand drought, salt, and their fruit and flower production.

-If you are trying to identify a palm tree, you should check out my article on palm tree identification where I go into more details about palm tree frond structure, type of trunks and other characteristics.
+If you are trying to identify a palm tree, you should check out my article on palm tree identification where I go into more detail about palm tree frond structure, type of trunks, and other characteristics.

 Top 7 Categories of Palm Trees

-- Small Palm Trees – Also known as Dwarf Palms or Miniature Palms, these palms don’t get taller than 20ft.
-Since they are usually slow growing, we don’t need to have a separate category for that.
+- Small Palm Trees: Also known as Dwarf Palms or Miniature Palms, these cuties won’t grow taller than 20 feet.
+And since they’re usually slow growers, there’s no need for a separate category.

 Small Palm Trees